DBirmingham/sparta_nasa_api_som/README.md

 Necessary Gems
 * [httparty](https://github.com/jnunemaker/httparty) - used for api access
 * [JSON](https://github.com/flori/json) - used to parse JSON data received from the API
+* [dotenv](https://github.com/bkeepers/dotenv) - used to easily load variables from a .env file.
+An easy to understand walkthrough of setting up your first .env variable can be found [here](https://github.com/codeunion/dotenv-example)

 ## Running the Tests